i-love-flamingo/flamingo-commerce-adapter-standalone/emailplaceorder/Readme.md

 ## `MailSender` Port

 To deliver an email a custom `MailSender` implementation can be used.
-The module comes with a default implementation that relies on basic SMTP functionallity.
+The module comes with a default implementation that relies on basic SMTP functionality.

 ## `MailTemplate` Port